 Image by Dave Lastovskiy

 I hosted a dinner for some fellow business owners a few months ago and the man sat next to me was on month 3 of no booze, he said it had pretty much transformed his life.
 I can believe it.
 He said he enjoys socialising way more now that he doesn’t drink.
 It got me thinking again about doing the same.

-A crunch moment came for me earlier this summer after a very sad bereavement in my family.
+A crunch moment came for me after a very sad bereavement in my family.
 I found that even one glass of wine made me ten times more depressed the next day and unable to cope with the loss.
 So, 16 days ago I decided to try a month off completely.